Glenn Ticlo

-Glenn John Vijay Ambrose e Souza Ticlo (born 12 March 1962) is an Indian politician who was a two-term member of the Goa Legislative Assembly, representing the Aldona constituency.
+Glenn John Vijay Ambrose e Souza Ticlo (born 12 March 1962) is an Indian politician who was a two-term member of the Goa Legislative Assembly, representing the Aldona constituency from 2012 to 2022.

+Early life

+Glenn John Vijay Ambrose e Souza Ticlo was born on 12 March 1962 in Aden Colony (now Yemen).

 Posts

 He is the chairman of the Goa Industrial Development Corporation.

 Committees

 Ticlo was a member of the following committees in the house.